Cosys-Lab/Cosys-AirSim/docs/instance_segmentation.md

 * Only 2097152‬ different colors are currently available.
 More are technically possible to implement in future but likely unnecessary.
 * Landscape objects aren't supported.
 This is the special object type in Unreal to make terrain with.
 As a work-around, StaticMesh terrain must be used.
 * Foliage objects aren't supported.
 This is a the special object type in Unreal to place trees, grass and other plants that move with the wind.
 As a work-around, StaticMesh objects must be used.
+* Brush objects aren't supported.
+This is a special object type in Unreal to create your own meshes with.
+As a work-around, you can convert them to a StaticMesh.
 * These and other unsupported object types that are less common (decals, text,...) will by default be given the RGB color value of [76,76,76].

 ## Usage